 Incurred business expenses are also averaged over the amount of time the business has been in operation.
 However, if the averaged amount of past expenses does not accurately reflect the anticipated monthly circumstances because of a substantial increase or decrease in business, the expenses are calculated based on anticipated costs.

 b.
 Determining Gross Profit

 Gross profit from self-employment is the income remaining after deducting any identifiable costs of doing business from the gross income.

 (1) Deductions

-Examples of allowable deductions are:
+Examples of allowable deductions include, but are not limited to: